piazzesiNiccolo/ASE/domande.md

 - C-I infrastructure + security capabilities
 - Security policies + trust network

-**FaaS2Fog** is a methodology and &alpha;ProbLog prototype to place orchestrated FaaS applications onto C-I Infrastructure.
+**FaaS2Fog** is a methodology and &alpha;ProbLog prototype to place orchestrated FaaS applications onto C-I Infrastructure, securely.
 It features:

 - Declarative model
 - Hw, Sw, Latency constraints
 - Infrastructure and IF security and trust

-Security is measured and enforced with a similar approach to secofog (declarative approach based on a trust network).
+Security is measured and enforced with a similar approach to SecFog (declarative approach based on a trust network).

 Given a chain